|

 the longer battery life is the really big advancement – the

-wireless technology has been around for years.
+wireless hotspot technology has been around for years.
 Intel designed the new Pentium

 M processor from scratch just for notebooks.
 In geek-speak, it delivers better